Applying for a B2 Visitor Visa while your Marriage Based I-130 is Pending Via Consular Processing

 Why is it difficult to obtain a B2 visa while an I-130 is pending?

-Everybody has the right apply for the visitor (B1/B2) visa, however, it is always up to the discretion of the interviewing officer whether they will approve the visa.
+Everybody has the right to apply for a visitor (B1/B2) visa, however, it is always up to the discretion of the interviewing officer whether they will approve the visa.
 A denied visa does not affect your pending I-130 petition.
 However, it’s imperative that you answer all questions truthfully.
 A lie may impact your ability to obtain a green card in the present, and many years into the future and may even prevent you from ever immigrating to the US if questions are not answered honestly.
 When applying for your B1/B2 visa, it’s important for you to establish that you:

 Plan to stay for only a temporary period of time and that the travel to the United States is solely for recreational purposes (no business or income generating purpose);